MissNonsenses/pdsnd_github/README.md

 Explores US Bikeshare Data

 ### Description
-Python project.
-Explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Python project that explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+It calculate statics acording which city and time period have been chosen by the user.

 ### Files used
+- Script
-bikeshare.py
+    - bikeshare.py
+- Data files
-chicago.csv
+    - chicago.csv
-new_york_city.csv
+    - new_york_city.csv
-washington.csv
+    - washington.csv

 ### Credits
 https://pandas.pydata.org/pandas-docs/stable/reference/index.html#api